sguox002/leetcode/dp.md

 ### knapsack
 choose some elements (repeated or non-repeated) to reach a target or closest to target. each element has two options, to be included or excluded.
+- two options knapsack
+- multiple option knapsack
+- non-repeatitive
+- repeatitive

+-518	Coin Change 2    		51.0%	Medium	****
+coins can be reused. a 2d knapsack -> 1d knapsack dp[i,j] to get amount i by using the first j coins. dp[i,j]=dp[i,j-1]+dp[i-c,j] use or not use current coin (two paths) to reduce j, dp[i]+=dp[i-c] the j loop shall be the outer loop. for 2d, loop order does not matter, but for 1d it matters (optimized). for repeatitive knapsack, you can always get it by 1d: outer loop is coin: we add one new coin we apply it to all amount (and the new amount is derived from smaller amount, so coin is reused) if outer loop is amount, then for a new amount, we update only each [w-c] thus non-repeative.

+-1155	Number of Dice Rolls With Target Sum    		47.7%	Medium d dices, each dice f faces number from 1 to f. number of ways to reach target.

 -494	Target Sum    		46.0%	Medium
 -805	Split Array With Same Average    		26.5%	Hard